muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

-The trick is knowing the difference between new money and existing money, this is one part of economics that is still valid.
-If you do not print new money existence you cannot create inflation \#UBI.
+\#UBI The trick is knowing the difference between new money and existing money, this is one part of economics that is still valid.
+If you do not print new money existence you cannot create inflation.
 They can't sell me Coke for 1000 dollars because now they __know__ I have 1000 dollars in my pocket.
 Coke still has to compete against Pepsi, Dr. Pepper.
+Gatorade?
+What else was there..
+Zima?

 *2019-8-28 14:0:28*